 Local tip: Instead of renting your ski gear at a ski resort, rent it here instead and bring it up with you.
 You’ll save bank.

 Boulder loves bikes and boasts a great selection of local bike specialty shops.
 Full Cycle is one of the locals’ favorites.
 Full Cycle, which actually has two locations in Boulder, has been a staple in town since the early ‘80s.
+It claims to be Boulder’s oldest and most “inclusive” bike shop.
 It sells every kind of bike from road to mountain, to electric and racing.
 You can repair and rent bikes here and enroll in classes and group rides, too.